Skip to content

 300 to 1000 usClass C: Best effort700 us

 Frame preemption allows a high-priority frame to interrupt the transmission of a lower-priority frame.
-The lower-priority frame is split, the high-priority frame transmits, and then the lower-priority frame resumes.
-This reduces worst-case latency for high-priority frames.
+The switch splits the lower-priority frame, transmits the high-priority frame, and then resumes the lower-priority frame.
+Frame preemption reduces worst-case latency for high-priority frames.

 The IEC/IEEE 60802 profile defines a common TSN configuration for industrial automation.
 PROFINET and EtherNet/IP devices coexist on the same TSN network using this shared profile.